 - 1 Tbsp sake (divided)

-- 2 Tbsp ponzu or soy sauce (for drizzling; for the homemade ponzu recipe, click here)
+- 2 Tbsp ponzu or soy sauce (for drizzling; you can make my homemade ponzu recipe)

 Instructions